Deck Railing (6)

 Picket Layout - Option B

 The layout option (A or B) you choose depends on the space between the 4x4 posts.
-For instance, if the posts were spaced 48" apart, Option A would likely be the best choice.
+For instance, if the rail posts are 48" apart, Option A would likely be the best choice, but it's best to try them both and pick the best one.

 Lay the rails flat on the deck.
 Cut the pickets to length (31" in this case), square them to the upper and lower rails and attach them at the layout marks using two 2 1/2" deck screws per rail.